jproberts/personal-website/content/_index.md

 # James Roberts

 Welcome!
 I'm James.
 I'm **currently a computer engineering student**.
-Not a web developer.
-I chose computer engineering as a major so that I could learn how the hardware that I'm writing code on works.
-However, I definitely prefer to write code.
-I'm most **interested in systems design**.
-Not web development.
+I chose computer engineering as a major to learn how the hardware that I'm writing code on works.
+However, I do prefer the software side of computers.
+I'm **most interested in systems design**.
+I'm also **intrigued by human computer interaction**.
+I am not, however, interested in web development.

+So why create this website?

+ * to show people who I am beyond my resume.
+Somewhere they can **learn more about me** that I might not include on *my LinkedIn*.
+ * to be able to publish **my writings** in a form that I could control.
+ * to showcase **my coding** projects beyond the uniform interface of *my Github repositories*.

+And then there was the motivation to just find out if I *could* put my limited HMTL and CSS knowledge to work and create a website.
+It's still a work in progress.
+(Anyone reading this on mobile, I applaud you for reading this far.
+For a more enjoyable experience, please come back on your computer.)

+Anyway, I'm happy that you were able to stumble upon my site.
+If there's anything that you can't find, or something that you found so interesting that you want to discuss further, please feel free to **contact me**.